Eriksmitlife/AINewsAnalyzer/replit.md

 ## Overview

-AutoNews.AI is a modern web application that combines AI-powered news analysis with NFT creation and trading capabilities.
-The platform aggregates news from various sources, analyzes content using advanced AI models, and allows users to create and trade NFTs based on news articles.
-Built with a full-stack TypeScript architecture, it features real-time analytics, sentiment analysis, fact-checking, and a comprehensive NFT marketplace.
+AutoNews.AI is a comprehensive news exchange and NFT trading platform that automatically converts breaking news into tradeable digital assets.
+The platform aggregates news from 8+ sources, analyzes content with AI, and instantly creates NFTs for trading on a professional exchange.
+Features include real-time trading floors, live auctions, portfolio management, and advanced analytics.
+Built as a scalable marketplace similar to OLX but for news-based NFTs, it enables users to buy, sell, and trade news stories as valuable digital collectibles.

 ## System Architecture